haojunsng/data_voyager/README.md

 - A batch ELT data pipeline in Python, connecting to Postgres DB, orchestrated by Airflow and dbt (through ECS).

 [`weather/`](#weather) contains all code around the weather pipeline.
-- A near-realtime data pipeline in Golang utilizing Kafka on a Kubernetes Service, connecting to MongoDB, with Terraform as the IaC.
+- A realtime data pipeline in Golang utilizing Kafka on a Kubernetes Service, connecting to Cassandra, with Terraform as the IaC.

 [`iac/`](#iac) contains all Terraform (chosen IaC) code.
 - All cloud resources with the exception of SSM Parameters are provisioned using Terraform.